jschrempp/Robotics/Test_and _Development/Bluetooth_communication/ReadMe.md

 5. Open the app and tap the "Choose BT device" button if the associated label shows "not connected".
 The HC05 or HC06 device should show in the list picker.
 Tap on it to connect.
 The label should show "connected".
 6. The ON button should turn the pin 8 LED on and the OFF button should turn it off.
+Initially, “Received Data” should be blank.
+When the Bluetooth is connected, the label for “Received Data” should have a background color of light blue.
+When the LED is turned on, “LED is ON” should show with a yellow background, which then changes to a blue background if no new data is received after 1 second.
+When the LED is turned off, “LED is OFF” should show with a yellow background, which then changes to a blue background if no new data is received after 1 second.
 ## What this test project demonstrates.
 1. Pairing an HC05/06 module with a phone/tablet.
 2. Connecting and HC05/06 module to an Arduino using the SoftwareSerial library.
 3. Arduino receiving a single text character from the bluetooth module using it to perform an action.
-4. Using the Bluetooth Client component in AI2 to connect to an HC05/06 module and send text characters to it.
+4. Using the Bluetooth Client component in AI2 to connect to an HC05/06 module and send/receive text characters to/from it.
+5. Arduino sending a string of text to the Bluetooth module and detecting and receiving that text on the app.